heroku-examples/heroku-applink-pattern-org-job-java/README.md

 Heroku AppLink - Scaling Batch Jobs with Heroku - Java
 ======================================================

 This sample seamlessly delegates the processing of large amounts of data with significant compute requirements to Heroku Worker processes.
-It also demonstrates the use of the Unit of Work aspect of the SDK (JavaScript only for the pilot) for easier utilization of the Salesforce Composite APIs.

 # Architecture Overview